 What you’ll have to build

-- Funnel builder with quiz logic
+- Funnels with quiz logic

 - Web2app routing and deep linking